simoncrowe/ansible-raspberry-pi-dat/README.md

 enabling HTTPS requests to be passed to Homebase.
 Because homebase is uses the host `localhost` and NGINX listens to `localhost:8080`, only one hyperdrive can be mirrored to HTTPS.

-If you know of a better solution, please let me know or open a PR.
+I have a vague idea of what virtual hosts are.
+If you need this feature, please let me know or open a PR.
 </details>

 ### Instructions